Nearly Optimal Learning using Sparse Deep ReLU Networks in Regularized Empirical Risk Minimization with Lipschitz Loss: Discussion

 \section{Discussion}

 In this paper, we propose a sparse deep ReLU\ network estimator (SDRN) obtained from empirical risk minimization with a Lipschitz loss function satisfying mild conditions.
 Our framework can be applied to a variety of regression and classification problems in machine learning.
 In general, deep neural networks are effective tools for lessening the curse of dimensionality under the condition that the target functions have certain special properties.
-We assume that the unknown target function belongs to Korobov spaces, which are subsets of the Sobolev spaces commonly used in the nonparametric regression literature.
-Functions in the Korobov spaces need to have partial mixed derivatives rather than a compositional structure, and thus can be more flexible for investigating nonlinear patterns between the response and the predictors.
+We show that our SDRN estimator achieves a fast convergence rate when the regression function belongs to the Korobov spaces with mixed partial derivatives.

-We derive non-asymptotic excess risk bounds for SDRN estimator.
-Our framework allows the dimension of the feature space to increase with the sample size with a rate slightly slower than $\log (n)$.
+We derive non-asymptotic excess risk bounds for the SDRN estimator.
+Our framework allows the dimension of the feature space to increase with the sample size at a rate slightly slower than $\log (n)$.
 We further show that our SDRN estimator can achieve the same optimal minimax rate (up to logarithmic factors) as one-dimensional nonparametric regression when the dimension is fixed, and the dimensionality effect is passed on to a logarithmic factor, so the curse of dimensionality is alleviated.
-The SDRN estimator has a suboptimal rate when the dimension increases with the sample size.
+The SDRN estimator has a slightly slower rate when the dimension increases with the sample size.
 Moreover, the depth and the total number of nodes and weights of the network need to increase with the sample size with certain rates established in the paper.
 These statistical properties provide an important theoretical basis and guidance for the analytic procedures in data analysis.
 Practically, we illustrate the proposed method through simulation studies and several real data applications.
 The numerical studies support our theoretical results.